rei1024/oscilloscope/README.md

 # Oscilloscope

-Oscilloscope is oscillator analyzer for cellular automata.
+Oscilloscope is an oscillator analyzer for cellular automata.

 ![Period map of p96 Hans Leo hassler](public/p96_image.png)